kosist/lv-project-version-check/README.md

 It does not check versions of opened LabVIEW VIs, libraries, classes, etc. Main reason - it will be not practical at all.
 Many reusable libraries/toolkits are implemented in the lowest possible/useful LabVIEW version, so then they are mass-compiled when added to the actual code.
 And it would be quite bothering to see every time some warning window while opening such VIs.

+## How to contribute:
+This toolkit has just a little of functionallity, but I will be very happy for any type of feedback/contribution.
+Please feel free to post issues, ideas, or do fixes/improvements of the code.
+LabVIEW 2015 SP1 is used, package is built using VIPM 2020.3.